timamero/react-nodejs-video-chat/README.md

 # 💬 Video Chat App

-This project is still in the works.
 A video chat app created with Socket.io, Typescript, React, Node.js, and Express.

+*This project is still in development.*

 ## 🚀 Quick Start
 1. Clone this repository